-3. "I wore out my knee due to years of doing (fill in the blank) - running, hiking, roofing, etc."

-Not true, the active people tend to have better joints than the inactive or sedentary people.
-Sedentary people area also more likely to be overweight which places increased stress on their joints.

-4. "I don't want to make my arthritis worse, so I am going to rest my knee."

-Resting the knee (beyond a day or two) can make your arthritis worse.
+- 3. "I wore out my hip due to years of doing (fill in the blank) running, hiking, roofing, etc." - Not true; the active people tend to have better joints than the inactive or sedentary people.
+Sedentary people are also more likely to be overweight which places increased stress on their joints. - 4.
+"I don't want to make my arthritis worse, so I am going to rest my hip." - 1.
+Resting the hip (beyond a day or two) can make your arthritis worse.
 Joints love movement.
-Most people are not active enough to gain the motion or maintain the strength they need in their knee.
-The exception to the need for movement of the knee is when the knee arthritis has advanced so far that the knee is nearly immobile.

-5. "My mom had arthritis and she suffered with it for years.
-The same is going to happen to me."

-Again, not necessarily.
-Some types of arthritis are inherent, but it is amazing how the body can adapt if you change your daily harmful knee habits and improve your knee strength and range of motion.

-6. "I am going to eventually need a knee replacement so I might as well do it now."

-This may be true IF your knee pain does not improve through exercises and improving daily habits.
-It may also be true IF you are concerned you will not be able to medically tolerate knee surgery in the future.
-However, if your pain does improve and you are healthy it is to your advantage to hold off on joint replacement surgery if your quality of life is not suffering.
+Most people are not active enough to gain the motion or maintain the strength they need in their hips.
+The exception to this is when the hip arthritis has advanced so far that the hip is nearly immobile. - 5.
+"My mom had arthritis and she suffered with it for years.
+The same is going to happen to me." - Again, not necessarily.
+Some types of arthritis are inherent, but it is amazing how the body can adapt if you change your daily harmful hip habits and improve your hip strength and range of motion. - 6.
+"I am going to eventually need a hip replacement so I might as well do it now." - 1.
+This may be true IF your hip pain does not improve through exercises and improving daily habits.
+It may also be true IF you are concerned you will not be able to medically tolerate hip surgery in the future.
+However, if your pain does improve and you are healthy, it is to your advantage to hold off on joint replacement surgery if your quality of life is not suffering.